About

 In Association with LifeWay Research and Exponential

-The Outreach 100 Fastest-Growing and Largest churches study is a collaboration between Outreach magazine and our friends at Lifeway Research and Hartford Institute for Religion Research.
-Many churches are continuing to make adaptations to the way they minister to their communities in response to the COVID-19 pandemic.
-Most are also in the process of building back to a new sense of normal as church life has begun to stabilize.
-We wanted to get a sense of how churches are doing that.
-So, in addition to profiles of some of these churches and their leadership, the Outreach editorial team conducted interviews with many of the pastors and reports on those conversations here and at Outreach100.com.
+The Outreach 100 Fastest-Growing and Largest Churches study is a collaboration between Outreach magazine and our friends at Lifeway Research and Hartford Institute for Religion Research.
+It’s our attempt to identify and learn from the country’s fastest-growing and largest churches in the hope of discovering principles that can be adapted for thriving churches of every size.
+In addition to profiles of some of these churches and their leadership, the Outreach editorial team conducted interviews with many of the pastors and reports on those conversations here and at Outreach100.com.

 Each year, the Lifeway Research team surveys churches, verifies the numbers, calculates the results and compiles the lists.
 In preparation for this annual report, they solicited participation from more than 13,000 churches.
 Through the process, they were contacted multiple times by email and fax.
 This is a self-reported survey, based on attendance averages, not membership.
-Churches that participated answered questions about their 2022 in-person weekend attendance averages for February and March (excluding Easter) as compared to their 2021 numbers.
+Churches that participated answered questions about their 2023 in-person, weekend attendance averages for February and March as compared to their 2022 numbers.
 The final Fastest-Growing rankings reflect an average of numerical gain and percentage gain.

-To provide as complete of a list as possible for the Largest churches, we also drew numbers from the Hartford Institute for Religion Research, which is not a survey, but is secondary research drawn from publicly available attendance data.
-This included the church's own website, year-end reports, public interviews and attendance reporting in sermons online.
+To provide as complete of a list as possible for the Largest Churches, in addition to the Lifeway Research survey, we drew numbers from Hartford Institute for Religion Research—which is not a survey, but is secondary research drawn from publicly available attendance data.
+This included the church’s own website, year-end reports, public interviews and attendance reporting in sermons online.
 We integrated that public data with the self-reported survey from Lifeway.
-Whenever the survey and the public data reported on the same church, we reported the church's response in the survey.
+Whenever the survey and the public data reported on the same church, we reported the church’s response to the survey.
 Although we go to great lengths to confirm data, the information is reported by pastors, staff or church officers, or was publicly available at the time the information was collected.
 The timing of these attendance estimates varies.
 As such, the reporting reflects their perception and the attendance figures they have published on the internet or disclosed in services.
-And, of course, this is a survey (for those who responded) and or a publicly available number (for those on the Hartford site, HIRR.Hartsem.edu ).
+And, of course, this is a survey (for those who responded) or a publicly available number (for those on the Hartford site, HIRR.Hartsem.edu ).
 This is not an investigation of those numbers, but is a survey and list.

 Why don't I see ________ Church on the list?